One of My Best Decisions During Five Years of Traveling Around the World Was Spending Summers in One of My Favorite Cities, Montreal.

 “The prospect of going home is very appealing.”

-Benefits of a Temporary Home Base During Travel: My Experiences in Montreal
+Benefits of a Temporary Home Base During My Long Term Travels

-While traveling nine months a year, I also spent three months a year with a girlfriend in Montreal.
-I think having a home base with her was an essential part of my success as a Fifty-Plus Nomad for these ten reasons:
+While traveling nine months a year, I spent three months a year with Claudette, my girlfriend, in Montreal.
+I think living with her was an essential part of my success as a Fifty Plus Nomad for these ten reasons:

 - It was nice to have someone to talk to you regularly while I was on the road.
-I usually called her around twice a week to talk about what I had seen and done.
+I usually called her twice weekly to discuss what I had seen and done.
 These calls helped me feel grounded.

 - I enjoyed being part of my girlfriend’s life.
 It was great to attend events with her family and friends;

 - After three to four months at a time on the road, I looked forward to going back to my home base.
 It was nice just doing everyday things like going grocery shopping, etc. It was also lovely to talk to my girlfriend daily.

 - Conversely, after three or so months a year in my home base, I looked forward to traveling full-time.
 I missed the freedom of continually seeing and discovering new places, people, and experiences.